 ** This blog post was originally posted on December 29, 2020 **

-KM focuses on people, process and technology that enable and support knowledge sharing, transfer, access, and identification.
-KM competencies represents what KM practitioners must understand to facilitate KM methods established by the organization.
+KM focuses on people, process, and technology that enable and support knowledge sharing, transfer, access, and identification.
+KM competencies represent what KM practitioners must understand to facilitate KM methods established by the organization.
 KM has both soft and hard competencies.
-The soft competencies include ensuring that knowledge processing is aligned with the organizations business goals and objectives and is integrated into the organization’s everyday business and work.
-The hard competencies include elicitation and representation of knowledge (both tacit and explicit) and it also includes structural knowledge in the form of business rules and business process; as well as software development, business and systems architecture and workflow management.
+The soft competencies include ensuring that knowledge processing is aligned with the organization’s business goals and objectives and is integrated into the organization’s everyday business and work.
+The hard competencies include elicitation and representation of knowledge (both tacit and explicit) and it also includes structural knowledge in the form of business rules and business process; as well as software development, business and systems architecture, and workflow management.

 KM Competencies serves as the foundation for functions such as training, education, development, and performance management because it specifies what essential knowledge, skills, and abilities are needed.
 KM Competencies identified in the following table will contribute to enterprise-wide KM adoption and use and create a culture of collaboration and knowledge sharing.